sparkflows/sparkflows-docs/docs/installation/configuration/configuring-https-fire-server.rst

 * Copy the generated ``keystore.jks`` file into the ``conf`` folder of your installation.
 * Update ``keystore.properties`` with the new password.

-.. note::  When the keystore is updated, the password also has to be updated in case it changes.
+..
+Note::  When the keystore is updated, the password has also to be updated in case it changes.

            The Fire web server would also have to be restarted for the changes to take effect.